Burkina Fasa Human Right 2017 Report April 2018

-The constitution provides for freedom of movement within the country, foreign travel, emigration, and repatriation, and the government generally respected these rights.
-The government cooperated with the Office of the UN High Commissioner for Refugees and other humanitarian organizations in providing protection and assistance to internally displaced persons, refugees, returning refugees, asylum seekers, stateless persons, and other persons of concern.
+The constitution provides for freedom of internal movement, foreign travel, emigration, and repatriation and the government generally respected these rights.
+The government cooperated with UNHCR and other humanitarian organizations in providing protection and assistance to internally displaced persons, refugees, returning refugees, asylum seekers, stateless persons, and other persons of concern.

 Elections and Political Participation

 Recent Elections: In May 2016 the country held elections to replace municipal and regional councils dissolved by the transitional government in 2014.
 Voter turnout was lower than usual.
 Voting did not occur in three of the 368 communes.
 In several areas of the country, the postelection selection process of mayors by municipal councils was marred by clashes among political party activists, resulting in at least three deaths and dozens of injuries in Karangasso and Kantchari.
 The government condemned the violence and promised swift judicial action.
 As of September 20, no legal action was taken against anyone involved in the violence.
 In the districts that were unable to hold contests in 2016 due to pre-election violence and those that did not complete the installation process for their municipal councils and mayors, makeup elections were organized and concluded quietly on May 28.
 The ruling party, the People’s Movement for Progress, won most districts.